- Replies:

 application.yml

 files.
 We’ll cover settings for both development and production environments.
-For production, we’ll show how to pull values from a Kubernetes ConfigMap.To connect Spring Boot with MinIO, you need to define the following:
+For production, we’ll show how to pull values from a Kubernetes ConfigMap.url

 : MinIO server endpointaccessKey